 - Search Engine Journal – For blog posts, a post length of about 1,900 is ideal.

 From there, it’s safe to say that the figures lean towards the average word count of 1,450 words.
 But when writing high-quality content for your page, we advise focusing on quality and answering the search intent rather than beating around the bush to publish long yet dull pages.

 Besides, before Google’s official statement on the matter, page owners associated page word count with better rankings.

 That may have been a component for the statistics, but it’s more evident that intuitive and user-centred content with ideal length will rank better than long-tail yet poorly written pages.

 Context & Relevance Is King.
 Word count, Queen.

 SEO has become more comprehensive and ‘human’ than before in the age of machine learning, mobile search, and intuitive user experience.
-Modern SEO specialists look more into content that users would understand without having to read large chunks of text.
+SEO specialists look more into content that users would understand without having to read large chunks of text.